 - A. Intent.
 The intent of this section is to provide clear design criteria for the various types of development in the City of Brigantine.
-The objective of stormwater management within the City is to keep all post development flows. - B. Refer to Chapter 258 Stormwater Control. - C. Storm Drainage.
+The objective of stormwater management within the City is to keep all post development flows. - B. Refer to Ch.
+258, Stormwater Control. - C. Storm drainage.
 Where a subdivision, site plan or any construction is traversed by a watercourse, drainage way or street, there shall be provided a stormwater easement or drainage right-of-way conforming substantially to the lines of such watercourse and such further width or construction, or both, as will be adequate for the purpose.
 All drainage shall be directed toward a public right-of-way.
-No drainage shall be permitted to drain on any adjacent property. - D. Provision for emergency overflow.
-Whenever feasible, as determined by the City Engineer, positive outflows for emergency stormwater discharge are required.
-This design requirement will be strictly enforced for new development along the beaches and back bays. - E. Soil borings shall be required to verify if on-site stormwater recharge is feasible. - F. On-site retention of stormwater.
-Stormwater retention basins, designed to hold water for lengthy periods of time, are discouraged. - G. Design storm criteria All proposed development projects in the City shall use a twenty-five-year storm event of twenty-four-hour duration as the design criteria. - H. Whenever an applicant has received approval from the Planning Board for a development which will require the placement of catch basins at or near said development, the Planning Board shall, in its discretion, require the developer to pay for and place a sign at each said catch basin setting forth the requirements and penalties of §§ 220-23 to 220-26 of the Code of the City of Brigantine.

-§198-73.
+No drainage shall be permitted to drain on any adjacent property.

+§ 198-73.
 Performance standards.

 - A. Standards for review.
 All permitted uses shall conform to the following performance standards.
-If the performance characteristics of any proposed use are questionable, a building permit may be withheld until the applicant for such use shall, upon request of the review agency, furnish any or all of the following: - (1) A detailed description of the proposed process and its product.

-- (2) Reports prepared by competent technical experts showing that dissemination of smoke, dust, odors, fumes and other obnoxious gases shall be within the limits of the State of New Jersey. - (3) Liquid waste and effluents shall be discharged into an approved existing sewage treatment plant, in accordance with that plant's regulations.

-- (4) Precaution against fire hazards, radiation and explosion and proper handling and storage of materials and structural design and safeguards for the health of workers shall comply with the state statutes and requirements of the State Department of Health and Occupational Safety and Health Administration. - (5) No vibration or glare will be evident at any point beyond the property lines of the lot on which it is located. - B. All uses must stay within the tolerance standards set forth above, and the user shall furnish proof of this when asked to so by the governing body.
+If the performance characteristics of any proposed use are questionable, a building permit may be withheld until the applicant for such use shall, upon request of the review agency, furnish any or all of the following: - (1) A detailed description of the proposed process and its product. - (2) Reports prepared by competent technical experts showing that dissemination of smoke, dust, odors, fumes and other obnoxious gases shall be within the limits of the State of New Jersey. - (3) Liquid waste and effluents shall be discharged into an approved existing sewage treatment plant, in accordance with that plant's regulations. - (4) Precaution against fire hazards, radiation and explosion and proper handling and storage of materials and structural design and safeguards for the health of workers shall comply with the state statutes and requirements of the State Department of Health and Occupational Safety and Health Administration. - (5) No vibration or glare will be evident at any point beyond the property lines of the lot on which it is located. - B. All uses must stay within the tolerance standards set forth above, and the user shall furnish proof of this when asked to so by the governing body.

-ARTICLE X Design of Streets
+Article X. Design of Streets